Something strange is happening.

 3) Pivoting is crucial in times of change.

-What worked well last year may not work at all this year.
-So as the economy is pivoting, I am pivoting my messaging and business model along with it.
+What worked well a couple of months ago may not work at all this month.
+So as industries are changing, I am methodically pivoting my messaging and business model along with it.

 My in-person coaching engagements have transitioned to 100% virtual.
-I’ve put my peer group events for Visionary Business Builders on hold since they rely on in-person events and retreats.
-And I’m launching a pilot program for emerging coaches since so many people are stepping into this field right now and I can help them.
+I’ve postponed my peer group entrepreneur events since they rely heavily on in-person experiences and retreats.
+And I’ve started helping executives and professionals unleash their brilliance as high-impact coaches since so many people are re-evaluating their career right now and I can help them.

 Is Entrepreneurship Worth It?

 It hasn’t all been a smooth ride.
 There have been dips with income and wondering if I’d made a big mistake.
-My collective net worth has taken a hit but the peace of mind from doing work I love is completely worth it.
+My overall pace of net worth growth has slowed but the peace of mind from doing work I love is completely worth it.

 In truth, income is not my #1 driving factor anymore.
 It’s more about the lifestyle that I’m creating.
 One that is focused on healthy living, time for adventure, and doing work that I love.